GT-CS-3510/gt-cs-3510.github.io/index.md

 ## CS 3510: Design & Analysis of Algorithms
 ### Fall 2021

-Welcome to the course page for CS 3510 in Fall 2021, Georgia Tech's undergraduate introductory course on algorithms.
+Welcome to the course page for CS 3510 in Fall 2021, Georgia Tech's undergraduate introductory course on algorithms and algorithmic thinking.

 (You can find the [Fall 2020 course page here](fall_2020.html))